-Once Were Warriors by Alan Duff (Random House, 1990) This is a not This is a not a book for the faint-hearted or the squeamish.
+Once Were Warriors by Alan Duff (Random House, 1990)

+This is a not a book for the faint-hearted or the squeamish.

 A gritty and searing account of what happens to families and a culture under extreme stress, this disturbing tale of violence, entrenched poverty, gangs and hopelessness made a huge impact in New Zealand when it was published in 1990.

 While first-time author Alan Duff, whose mother is of Maori descent, drew loosely upon his own experiences as a child growing up in the Auckland suburbs, its themes and insights resonated far beyond NZ's shores and it was made into a film in 1994 starring Temuera Morrison.
-BALI